No Such Thing as a Broken Heart

-"No Such Thing as a Broken Heart" is a song recorded by American country music group Old Dominion.
+"No Such Thing as a Broken Heart" is a song recorded by American country music band Old Dominion.
 It was released for sale on March 10, 2017, and to radio on March 20, 2017, as the first single from their 2017 album Happy Endings.
 The song became the group's third number one hit on the US Billboard Country Airplay chart.
 It also peaked at numbers 4 and 46 on the US Billboard Hot Country Songs and Hot 100 charts respectively.
 It garnered similar chart success in Canada, reaching number 2 on the Canada Country chart and number 79 on the Canadian Hot 100 chart.
 The song was certified platinum by the Recording Industry Association of America (RIAA), and has sold 247,000 copies in the United States as of September 2017.
 The song also received a Platinum certification from Music Canada, denoting sales of over 80,000 units in that country.